 GSH is particularly crucial for appropriate brain function, lung function, and liver detoxing procedures.
 Regarding glutathione’s chemical structure, it is not possible to effectively take glutathione as a supplement and absorb it.

 Reliably raising natural glutathione in the body in just a few doses is what makes NAC a potent free radical scavenger.
-NAC participates in the general antioxidant activities and raises body’s natural defence system.
+NAC participates in the general antioxidant activities and raises the body’s natural defense system.

 Glutathione that our body makes might be diminished in a variety of health conditions.
 So the levels of NAC is used to enhance the production of glutathione when it is normally depleted.

 Among many, established roles for GSH are the following:

 detoxification of electrophilic xenobiotics